 Earlier we have split our data into separate excel sheet but this time, we will split spreadsheet records into a new workbook.
-It’s useful and reduces our effort in making different workbook with same data.
+It’s useful and reduces our effort in making different workbooks with the same data..

 I hope you have enjoyed our earlier blogs, revisit “How to split excel data into separate spreadsheets using VBA“.

 Split spreadsheet data into new Excel workbooks:

 - We need to split the records as per state wise

 We take our earlier data which looks like below: